GreenerWP/greenerwp-wordpress-plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/greenerwp` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the GreenerWP screen to configure and use the plugin
+1. Use the greenerWP screen to configure and use the plugin

 == Changelog ==